rfortherestofus/git-github-course/README.md

 # Using Git and GitHub with R

-Materials for an upcoming course on using git + GitHub with R test
+Materials for an upcoming course on using git + GitHub with R.